 When gathering any form of insights, there are 3 Key Rules a marketer can use to ensure a solid foundation of trust…

-1. In a survey, tell participants their answers will be merged with everyone else’s data, and they won’t be personally identified in the analysis.
+1. Tell participants their answers will be merged with everyone else’s data, and they won’t be personally identified in the analysis.

 In an online forum this can be managed by using first or nick-names only, or even anonymous code-names.